drghirlanda/alex/Manual.md

 - Stimuli.csv:

         Name   Type   Parameters Color XOffset YOffset
-        R    square 50         red   0       0
+        Red    square 50         red   0       0
-        W    square 50         white 0       0
+        White  square 50         white 0       0
-        P    square 50         *P    0       0
+        Pink   square 50         *Pink 0       0
+        Smiley image  smiley.png       0       150

-The special notation *P indicates that the color of stimulus P will be looked up, for each subject, in the column PColor of the Subects.csv file.
+The special notation *Pink indicates that the color of stimulus Pink will be looked up, for each subject, in the column PinkColor of the Subects.csv file.
 This syntax is available for all stimulus properties.
-For example, if you want to change the size of R square across subjects you can do:
+For example, if you want to change the size of Red square across subjects you can do:

 - Stimuli.csv:

         Name   Type   Parameters Color XOffset YOffset
-        R    square *R         red   0       0
+        Red    square *Red       red   0       0
-        W    square 50         white 0       0
+        White  square 50         white 0       0
-        P    square 50         *P    0       0
+        Pink   square 50         *Pink 0       0
+        Smiley image  smiley.png       0       150

 - Subjects.csv:

-        Subject PColor      RParameters
+        Subject PinColor    RedParameters
         1       255,128,128 25
         2       255,128,128 50
         3       255,128,128 75